A rigorous introduction to linear models

-That is, condition $(P3)$ implies conditions $(P1)$ and $(P2)$.
-And the definition of the projection matrix can be relaxed to only the criterion on $(P3)$.
+That is, condition (P3) implies conditions (P1) and (P2).
+Therefore, the definition of a projection matrix can be simplified to require only that $\bH$ is idempotent.

-Intuitively, we also want the projection $\hat{\by}=\bH\by$ of any vector $\by$ to be perpendicular to $\by - \hat{\by}$ such that the distance between $\hat{\by}$ and $\by$ is minimal and agrees with our least squares error requirement.
-This is called the \textit{orthogonal projection}.
+Intuitively, we also want the projection $\widehat{\by}=\bH\by$ of any vector $\by$ to be perpendicular to the residual vector $\by - \widehat{\by}$ such that the distance between $\widehat{\by}$ and $\by$ is minimized, which aligns with the principle of least squares error minimization.
+Such a projection is called an \textit{orthogonal projection}.